ERIKS Annual Report 2025 is Erikshjälpen’s 2025 Annual Report in English. The financial statements are included in the Annual Report.

 1. Introduction and purpose

-Erikshjälpen's vision is a world where children's dreams come true.
-To contribute to our vision, the work with sustainability is of fundamental importance, as it affects children and families' opportunities for a long-term future.
-With children's and families' opportunities in focus, Erikshjälpen undertakes to work actively with the three perspectives of sustainability; environmental, social and economic sustainability for a changed world where children's dreams come to life.
+Erikshjälpen’s vision is a world where children’s dreams come true.
+To contribute to our vision, our work on sustainability is of fundamental importance, as it impacts children’s and families’ opportunities for a long-term future.
+With a focus on the opportunities for children and families, Erikshjälpen is committed to actively working with the three pillars of sustainability—environmental, social, and economic sustainability—to create a better where children’s dreams come true.

 The purpose of the sustainability policy is to formulate Erikshjälpen's view of and work for sustainability and sustainable development and covers both the children's rights organization and secondhand.
 The sustainability policy is based on Erikshjälpen's vision and values, and sets out overall definitions, approaches, commitments and responsibilities.
 Erikshjälpen shall be a good example and ensure positive contributions to sustainable development.
 The sustainability policy interacts with the organization's other policies and, for various parts of Erikshjälpen's operations, guidelines and strategies are developed as needed to provide guidance to all employees within the organization in how the work should be conducted.